 What is GM?

-We consider that GMOs that have passed regulatory approval are safe, and have a potential role to play in increasing food production, supporting sustainable agriculture and helping to feed a growing world population.
+GMO crops that have passed strict regulatory and safety approvals are as safe as conventional crops.
+‘GMO ingredients’ have a potentially important role to play in increasing food production, to support sustainable agriculture and help feed a growing world population.

 Does Nestlé produce GM crops?